polterguy/polterguy.github.io/documentation/magic.node/index.md

 If you head hurts, just relax, and move onwards - I have never needed an expression as complex as the above myself as I have been using Hyperlambda myself.
 It's only an example to illustrate the power of expressions.
 However, the `{0}` parts basically becomes a string substitution, possibly evaluating its n'th child, if the value of that child is another expression.
+This allows you to _"parametrize"_ your expressions, which might be useful every now and then.

 ### Extending lambda expressions/iterators